Georeactor/encrypted-geofence/README.md

 ## What is homomorphic encryption?

 <a href="https://en.wikipedia.org/wiki/Homomorphic_encryption">Homomorphic encryption</a> is a new technique where you can perform arithmetic operations on
 encrypted numbers.
-It's possible with a few different algorithms, including the AES-based one used here (Paillier).
+It's possible with a few different algorithms, including the factoring-based one used here (Paillier).
 In the future it might be better to use a quantum-resistent algorithm based on lattice cryptography.